The Bankrate promise

 Protecting your car from hail

 The best way to avoid a hail claim is to protect your car from damage in the first place.
+Some states face more hail storms than others.
+For example, according to the Triple-I, the top five states that had major hail events in 2022 include Texas, Nebraska, Minnesota, Kansas, and South Dakota.
 While hail storms tend to be unexpected, there are some ways that you can take precautionary measures, especially if you live in a high-risk area.

 - Park in a garage: Instead of parking outside, try to find parking in a garage if you know a storm is coming.